 Make a Sensory Board

 Take a piece of cardboard or foam and find items from around your house that have different textures.
 This can be anything from cotton balls, to macaroni noodles, to bottle caps.
 Glue them to the board and explore the different textures.
 Sensory boards have been found to help calm anxiety.

 Do a Floor Puzzle

 If you have a large puzzle, it can be a fun indoor activity to do with your family.
 Clear a space on your floor, maybe set down a blanket to keep your puzzle pieces together, and then start building.
 Try taking turns placing pieces.

-Find pictures of your family, gather paper, glue, and stickers, and begin to build your scrapbook.
-This can help you keep all of your favorite memories in one place, and also help your kids get creative.
+Find pictures of your family, gather paper, glue, and stickers, and build your scrapbook.
+This can help you keep all of your favorite memories in one place and also help your kids get creative.